 The Self-Contained Unit (SCU) is a lightweight, self-contained protective breathing device, or smoke hood.
 The SCU smoke hood is designed to safeguard a passenger or crewmember from the effects of decompression, smoke, carbon dioxide, harmful gases or oxygen deficiency during an in-flight emergency on private or corporate aircraft.

-The SCU, with its patented hood, takes less than 15 seconds to don and provides 360° visibility while supplying aviation grade oxygen.
+The Self-Contained Unit, with its patented hood, takes less than 15 seconds to don and provides 360° visibility while supplying aviation grade oxygen.
 This smoke hood protects a user’s head and vision from fire and smoke for up to 60 minutes.

 Its one-size-fits-all design simply slips over the head.
 There is no mouthpiece or nose clip to impede communication and the smoke hood allows for corrective or protective eyewear with no restrictions.
 With the SCU smoke hood, the wearer is able to see, hear, talk and move freely.